mrclapham/ant/README.md

 Have a look round my GitHub account - it will be a better indicator of my coding.

-There is a test project on GitHub I did for another interview at [https://github.com/mrClapham/b_swan_test](https://github.com/mrClapham/b_swan_test) .
-It was done in Anguala and D3.
-I withdrew my application as it looked like a sideways move, but it was an exercise more in my comfort zone as I got to choose the technology.
-Again there is a link to it on Heroku [https://gclapham-swan.herokuapp.com/#/](https://gclapham-swan.herokuapp.com/#/).

 The Oslo hackathon project is worth a look too: [https://gentle-thicket-7917.herokuapp.com/#/](https://gentle-thicket-7917.herokuapp.com/#/) and the Canvas Shoot-out: [https://canvas-shootout.herokuapp.com/#/](https://canvas-shootout.herokuapp.com/#/) where I experimented with a bunch of canvas/svg libraries.